Children's Books about South Carolina

 Books can be a window into cultures, communities, and the world.
-These wonderful books are a window into the beautiful history, arts, and people of South Carolina.
+These children's books are a window into the beautiful history, arts, and people of South Carolina.

 Note: The Extended Learning Section featured below is full of great resources that explain how learning South Carolina history can enrich the lives of children everywhere.